 Procedure

 Students should contact the Center for Career Engagement about possible internships.
 After identifying and registering a potential internship, students should consult with departmental faculty in order to request faculty sponsorship.
 It is up to the individual faculty member to decide whether to accept the role of sponsoring and evaluating the student’s internship project.
-Faculty will ordinarily not sponsor more than two such projects at a time.
 Students should make arrangements for faculty sponsorship prior to April 15th.
 The Sociology Department cannot ensure sponsorship for requests made after this date.

 Evaluation and Credit